Leper colony money

 Leper colony money was special money (scrip or vouchers) which circulated only in leper colonies (sanatoriums for people with leprosy) due to the fear that money could carry leprosy and infect other people.
 However, leprosy is not easily transmitted by casual contact or objects; actual transmission only happens through long-term, constant, intimate contact with leprosy sufferers and not through contact with everyday objects used by sufferers.

 Leprosariums emerged during the Middle Ages as places to confine people.
 They were known as lazarettos due to the Order of Saint Lazarus and his patron saint: protector of hospitals and lepers.
 These confinement centers were erected in particularly remote areas and had facilities to cover quarantine periods for the sick.

 They were used assiduously until a cure for the disease was developed.
-At the First International Conference on Leprosy (Berlin, 1897), Dr. Hansen recommended the isolation of the sick as a preventive measure.
+At the First International Conference on Leprosy (Berlin, 1897), Hansen recommended the isolation of the sick as a preventive measure.
 Other specialists also proposed minting coins for restricted use in such places.
 These measures were in force until 1981 when the World Health Organization determined a treatment to cure the disease.

 Special leper colony money was used between 1901 and around 1955.

 The original reason for leper colony money was the prevention of leprosy in healthy persons.
 In 1938, Dr. Gordon Alexander Ryrie in Malaysia proved that the paper money was not contaminated with leprosy bacteria, and all the leper colony banknotes were burned in that country.